Meeks71/SpaceAce/README.md

 Explanations of specific Technologies - HTML, CSS and JavaScript were used to make this project.
-The Canvas element was of particular importance for isloating the game play.
+The window object and canvas element were of particular importance for setting up and isloating the game play.
 Using the canvas element allowed me to change the background to a real space image.
-I also changed the body tag on the main html by using CSS, but I purposely using a JPEG image to give it a wow factor.
+I also changed the body tag on the main html by using CSS, but I purposely used a GIF image to give it a wow factor.

 Approach Taken - My approach was study the programming logic of the game.
 I did this by parsing the